Henry J. Moravec III

 F. Bentley Mooney Jr.

-F. Bentley Mooney, Jr. is an av-rated California attorney, in practice since 1972.
-He holds a master of laws degree in taxation (LLM (Tax)) and is certified by the Board of Legal Specialization (State Bar of California) as a specialist in estate planning, trust and probate law.
-His practice is limited to domestic and international business, estate planning, trusts, probate and related taxation.
-He lectures frequently on those topics.
+Prior to his retirement in October of 2015, F. Bentley Mooney, Jr. was an av-rated California attorney, in practice since 1972.
+He holds a master of laws degree in taxation (LLM (Tax)) and was certified by the Board of Legal Specialization (State Bar of California) as a specialist in estate planning, trust and probate law.
+His practice was limited to domestic and international business, estate planning, trusts, probate and related taxation.
+He lectured frequently on those topics.